eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/acceleo_userguide.rst

   [/template]

-This implementation makes sure that whenever you will invoke ``genJavaTypeName`` on an element of typeClassifier or a subtype, you will produce text in the output file.
+This implementation makes sure that whenever you will invoke ``genJavaTypeName`` on an element of type "Classifier" or one of its subtypes, you will produce text in the output file.
 This will contain a warning message if you forgot something in the generator.

 Do not implement each possible case of the different subtypes by testing the